J0annuh/JoannaA_Final_J124/README.md

 Second, I duplicated spreadsheet to clean up any errors

+After that I color coded the excel sheet for relevant data

 Then, I added a row below the three age groups to find the sum =sum (B4:B6) dragged horizontally